 While the features and specs list might differ to the trackers designed for adults, the goal is the same; to keep the user moving and active.
 That does, however, mean finding more interesting and fun ways to motivate younger ones to count steps and go out and play regularly.

 Read this: Best smartwatches for kids

-Got any questions about our selections or fitness trackers designed for kids?
-Let us know in the comments below.
+We've picked out the ones that we think are a good fit for your little ones.
+Got any questions about our selections or kid-friendly wearables?
+Let us know in the comments section below.